Skip to main content

 • Extended Shelf Life

-• Delayed ripening crops reduce food spoilage and wastage during transportation and storage.
+• Crops with delayed ripening reduce the spoilage and wastage of food that occurs during storage and transportation.

 • Development of Pest Resistance